Interactive Virtual Learning Programs

 **For the second consecutive year, BlueJeans Network received a top rating as one of the most secure and dependable video conferencing software by TrustRadius.

 Plan Your Virtual Visit

-Please use our Plan Your Trip button on the Traveling Programs Homepage to begin scheduling your Virtual Programs with the Penn Museum.
-You will be contacted by our Outreach Programs Manager directly after your virtual request is received to discuss program details and to schedule a Tech Check.
-These 15-minute test call is scheduled one week prior your first virtual visit and is conducted to determine the integrity of the connection between the Penn Museum and participating institution.
+Please use our Request Your Program button on the top of this page to submit your program interests.
+You will be contacted by our staff directly after your virtual request is received to discuss program details and to schedule a Tech Check to ensure smooth connections between the Museum and participating institution.

 Cost: (30 student per workshop)

 - $150.00 for each 50-minute program

 - $225.00 for each Virtual International Classroom Workshop offering